XarusKX/The-Community-Bot/README.md

-# Webtoon Hub Bot (1.1.0)
+# Webtcomics Hub Bot (1.1.0)
-A discord bot made using the server **Webtoon Hub!** as model for features and requirements.
+A discord bot made using the server **Webcomics Hub!** as model for features and requirements.

 ## Features
 * Bot commands (prefix: **wh!**).